-Black Walnut will grow to be about 70 feet tall at maturity, with a spread of 60 feet.
-It has a high canopy of foliage that sits well above the ground, and should not be planted underneath power lines.
+Butternut will grow to be about 50 feet tall at maturity, with a spread of 40 feet.
+It has a high canopy with a typical clearance of 6 feet from the ground, and should not be planted underneath power lines.
 As it matures, the lower branches of this tree can be strategically removed to create a high enough canopy to support unobstructed human traffic underneath.
-It grows at a fast rate, and under ideal conditions can be expected to live to a ripe old age of 120 years or more; think of this as a heritage tree for future generations!
+It grows at a slow rate, and under ideal conditions can be expected to live for 80 years or more.
 This is a self-pollinating variety, so it doesn't require a second plant nearby to set fruit.

 This tree is typically grown in a designated area of the yard because of its mature size and spread.
 It should only be grown in full sunlight.
 It is very adaptable to both dry and moist locations, and should do just fine under average home landscape conditions.
-It is not particular as to soil pH, but grows best in rich soils.
-It is highly tolerant of urban pollution and will even thrive in inner city environments.
+It is not particular as to soil type or pH.
+It is somewhat tolerant of urban pollution.
 This species is native to parts of North America.